BeginWallet/begin-id-sdk-dart/README.md

 ![github actions workflow](https://github.com/BeginWallet/begin-id-sdk-dart/actions/workflows/publish.yml/badge.svg)

 A Flutter package containing Begin Wallet Begin-ID SDK.
 Easy to integrate and use across Flutter and Dart applications.
+Resolve Cardano address from the Begin-ID or reverse resolve profile details from payment or reward adderss.

 ## Features